beisci/SleepInfo/sleep_transition.md

 Social jet-lag often means that on days when you have commitments, you get less sleep than you need, and sleep at a time that is not well aligned with your body clock.
 This is why we want to reduce social jet-lag.

 Following steps in #1 above, you could minimise social jet-lag after transition into the new schedule.
 If you notice that on commitment free days (e.g., weekend), you have to sleep in for more than 30 min, it is a good idea to review your sleep and prevent further increase in social jet-lag.
-- Are you getting enough sleep on weedays?
+- Are you getting enough sleep on weekdays?
 If not, review #2 above to get enough sleep on most days.
 - Has your body clock drifted later, such that you are alert later into the night and struggle to get up in the morning?
 If so, repeat steps in #1 to to move your body clock earlier.

 ### 4. To have good sleep quality most days